decentraland/old-documentation/_posts/deploy/2018-01-07-publishing.md

 > Note: Although this command deploys your scene to your parcels, remember that users can’t currently explore Decentraland, so your content won’t be discoverable “in-world” yet.

+> Tip: If you're implementing a continuous integration flow, where changes to your scene are deployed automatically, then you can use the `--y` flag to skip the manual confirmations when running the deploy command.

 ## Publish from a physical Ledger device

-Instead of storing your LAND tokens in a Metamask account, you may find it more secure to store them in a [Ledger](https://www.ledger.com/) device that's phyisically plugged in to your computer.
+Instead of storing your LAND tokens in a Metamask account, you may find it more secure to store them in a [Ledger](https://www.ledger.com/) device that's physically plugged in to your computer.

 If you're using one of these, the process of uploading content to your LAND is slightly different.

 1. To make sure the scene has been locally built with your latest changes, run `npm run build`.
 2. Plug your Ledger device in.
 Your parcels in Decentraland should be associated with that same wallet.
-The same public address should be listed in the scene's _scene.json_ file.
 3. Run `dcl deploy --https` from the scene's folder.
 4. The command line lists the files it will upload.
 Confirm with _Y_.

     > Tip: If there are files in your project folder that you don't want to deploy, list them in the _.dclignore_ file.